dataluscorp/browser/docs/performance/profiling_with_xperf.md

 a bug in xperf).
 It's possible to get around that by doing a simultaneous capture of non-heap data.

-To start a trace session, launching a new Firefox instance:
+To start a trace session, launching a new Datalus instance:

-`xperf -on base  xperf -start heapsession -heap -PidNewProcess "./firefox.exe -P test -no-remote" -stackwalk HeapAlloc+HeapRealloc -BufferSize 512 -MinBuffers 128 -MaxBuffers 512`
+`xperf -on base  xperf -start heapsession -heap -PidNewProcess "./datalus.exe -P test -no-remote" -stackwalk HeapAlloc+HeapRealloc -BufferSize 512 -MinBuffers 128 -MaxBuffers 512`

 To stop a session and merge the resulting files: